KHUSHALKOTHIYA1/devtinder/task.md

 -what is the deifference betwwen json or javascript -add json middleware
--make your signup api dynamic to receive data from the  and user
+-make your signup api dynamic to receive data from the  and user -API = get user from the email
+-API - FEED API - GET /feed - get all the users from the database -API - find by id
+-API - delete user